Dipolar optimal control of entangled current states: Controlability of the system

+Table \ref{tab:liealgebra} presents the results obtained for the dimension of the Lie algebra for different system sizes.
+It shows that systems with an even number of sites cannot be completely controllable under our dipolar control, as the dimension of the generated Lie algebra is significantly smaller than the full unitary group $U(N_{\mathcal{H}})$ dimension.
+In contrast, systems with an odd number of sites generate all the elements of the unitary group and do not present any controllability limitations in the linear independent case.
+This discards fundamental controlability limits coming from control operator limitations.
+The limitation in the even case arises because the evolution preserves the system's inversion symmetry, thus not all unitary transformations can be applied with dipolar QOC in such systems.

-The inversion symmetry of the system reduces the Lie algebra to a proper subalgebra, preventing full unitary controllability \cite{zeier_symmetry_2011}.
+Moreover, in systems invariant under inversion symmetry ($L$ even), the Lie algebra of the system is reduced to a subalgebra of the unitary group, preventing full unitary controllability \cite{zeier_symmetry_2011}.
 In the context of state transfer, this symmetry divides the Hilbert space into two disjoint subspaces, corresponding to even (eigenvalue +1) and odd (eigenvalue -1) parity states under the inversion transformation.
 When applying the inversion symmetry to the labeling of the sites ($j\to j+L/2$), the single-particle winding number states [Eq.~(\ref{eq:Winding})] transform under the inversion operator $\hat{I}$ as $\hat I \ket{k} = e^{-i\pi k} \ket{k}$.
 The transformation of the target EC states is given by:

 From this expression, we observe that any EC state built with an even number of particles exhibits even parity under the inversion transformation.
 Even-parity states can also exist for odd particle numbers, provided that the set $\Omega$ contains only even values the winding number $k$.
 Conversely, states with odd parity under $\hat{I}$ correspond to configurations with an odd number of particles and a set $\Omega$ containing only odd winding numbers.
-Moreover, if the system contains an odd number of particles and $\Omega$ includes a mixture of even and odd winding numbers, the resulting EC state has not a definite parity under inversion.
-In such cases, the states has components in both parity subspaces.
-Consequently, the maximum fidelity achievable in a QOC protocol is limited by the overlap of the initial state in the QOC protocol with the two parity subspaces.
+Moreover, if the system contains an odd number of particles and $\Omega$ includes a mixture of even and odd winding numbers, the resulting EC state does not have a definite parity under inversion.
+In such cases, the states have components in both parity subspaces.
+Consequently, the maximum fidelity achievable in a QOC protocol is limited by the overlap of the initial state with the two parity subspaces.